clementjumel/plathon/README.md

 `pytest`) before pushing anything.

 Furthermore, we use `pre-commit` to run a variety of sanity checks and code reformatting before each commit.
-Therefore, if you want to contribute, please install `pre-commit` (e.g. `pip install pre-commit`) and install it on this repository with `pre-commit install` at the root of the repository.
+Therefore, please install `pre-commit` (e.g. with `pip install pre-commit`) and install it on this repository with `pre-commit install` at the root of the repository.
 Then, `pre-commit` will run its checks before each commit. `pre-commit`'s configuration file is `/.pre-commit-config.yaml`.